darvelo/grunt-express-workflow/README.md

 ## Changelog

+* `0.4.0` - Support automatic cache-busting of all assets in production.
 * `0.3.6` - Fix reference to Handlebars templates in Karma test config.
 * `0.3.5` - Update lodash to 1.3.1 and change references from lodash.legacy to lodash.compat.
 * `0.3.4` - Fix an issue where nodemon runs `coffee` and prevents the server from starting in some cases.